San Juan Island Demonstration Garden

 Lopez Heritage Apple Orchard

 Master Gardeners grafted 27 heritage trees in spring 2016 with the help of Madrona Murphy, botanist with Kwaiht.
 Her work identifying heritage apples varieties and instruction in propagation has been of great importance to this project.
-The grafted trees spent 2 years growing in a nursery bed in a Lopez MG’s yard.
+The grafted trees spent two years growing in a nursery bed in a Lopez Master Gardener's yard.
 The trees were planted March 2018.

 Apple varieties include: